Antoniskp/apofasi/README.md

 2. create a new project - a node js one
 3. get the DSN (link) from the sentry.io platform
 4. paste it in the server > .env > SENTRY_DSN=

+### CORS

+Add the ip or domain of the machine serving the application in the CLIENT_ORIGIN env variable.
+For example, when a domain (e.g., apofasi.gr) will be used im the deployment, update the variable in the directory `server > .env`, as such `CLIENT_ORIGIN=http://localhost:5173,http://176.126.202.242,https://apofasi.gr,https:www.apofasi.gr`